 Arbitration and mediation

-According to the Arbitration Law of China, the arbitration agreement (which is usually set out as one of the clauses in the contract) must be in writing and contain the following particulars:
+According to the Arbitration Law of China, an arbitration agreement (which is usually set out as one of the clauses in the contracts) must be in writing and contain the following particulars:

 - An indication of intention to apply for arbitration

 Mediation is usually not used to resolve disputes in China.

 (End of chapter 7 - Arbitration and mediation)